 The greeting draws attention to this merry time of year.
-Go ahead.
-Be jolly to your heart’s delight.
+Go ahead and be jolly to your heart’s delight.

 You might think the origin of happy holidays has to do with being more inclusive.
 After all, not everyone celebrates Christmas.
-Many holidays take place around the winter season.
-These include Hanukkah, Diwali, the Dongzhi Festival (Winter Solstice), and Kwanzaa.
+Many holidays take place during the winter season.
+These include Hanukkah, Diwali, the Dongzhi Festival (Winter Solstice) and Kwanzaa.

 As it turns out, though, “happy holidays” is also religious in origin.